kontstup/learning-projects/README.md

 # learning-projects
-In this repository, I want to leave my learning projects from universyity.
+In this repository, I want to leave my learning projects from university.